syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 N> [One dimensional Symbology Customization](https://help.syncfusion.com/winui/barcode/symbology-customization#one-dimensional-barcode-settings)

 ### Codabar
-The [CodabarBarcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.CodabarBarcode.html) is a discrete numerical symbology that is used in libraries, blood banks and a variety of other information processing applications.
+The [CodabarBarcode] (https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.CodabarBarcode.html) is a discrete numerical symbology used in libraries, blood banks, and other information processing applications.

 * Encodes only numeric characters and some special characters like dash (-), colon (:), slash (/), plus (+).
 * Each character has three bars and four spaces.
-* Uses characters of A, B, C, D as start and stop characters.
+* Uses A, B, C, D as start and stop characters.

 {% tabs %}
 {% highlight xaml %}